Posted 2 Dec

 There is a whole world inside of us hidden from the naked eye and visible only at the microscopic scale.
 This cellular world is commonly measured in microns, where one micron equals one thousandth of a millimetre- imagine reading that on a ruler!
 Here, human cells mingle with a diverse range of other species including fungi and viruses, but especially bacteria due to their gigantic population numbers.

 The almost-too-big-to-comprehend number of bacterial cells inside the average human body is ~4×1013.
-Translated, this is roughly 4x(10x10x10x10x10x10x10x10x10x10x10x10x10), which totals 40,000,000,000,000, or forty trillion.
-The bacteria inside your gut (collectively known as the gut microbiome), specifically your large intestine, make up the majority of this number.
+In other words, this is roughly 4x(10x10x10x10x10x10x10x10x10x10x10x10x10), which totals 40,000,000,000,000, or forty trillion.
+So, the bacteria inside your gut (collectively known as the gut microbiome), specifically your large intestine, make up the majority of this number.
 In contrast, there are approximately 3×1013 human cells, where this number is dominated by red blood cells (erythrocytes).
-This makes the ratio of bacterial cells to human cells roughly 1.3:1, meaning that the proportion of bacterial cells is higher than human cells .
+This makes the ratio of bacterial cells to human cells roughly 1.3:1.
+Meaning that the proportion of bacterial cells is higher than human cells .
 Does this influence what it means to be human?
 Does it influence the way you look at yourself?

 To get a deeper lay of the land before answering, consider playing this card game we’ve been enjoying called Gutsy.
 Since games are great at improving cognition, emotional wellbeing, and social wellbeing , what better way to decide than dive in?